jasperng-nus/tp/docs/UserGuide.md

 * Marks the company at the specified `INDEX` as not applied.
 * The index refers to the index number shown in the currently displayed company list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `unmark 2` unmarks the 2nd company in the intern book if already marked.
+* `find Google` followed by `unmark 1` unmarks the 1st company in the results of the `find` command, if already marked.

 ### Sorting the list : `sort`